Earl Campbell: Health

 Campbell has experienced various physical ailments in his later life.
-By 2001, at age 46, he could barely close his fist due to arthritis in his hands.
+By 2001, at age 46, Campbell could barely close his fist due to arthritis in his hands.
 He developed foot drop due to nerve damage in his legs, and has difficulty bending his back and knees.
-He was diagnosed with spinal stenosis in 2009.
-Because of his difficulty walking he uses a cane or a walker, and for longer distances a wheelchair.
-Campbell at first maintained the ailments were genetic, but said in 2012, "I think some of it came from playing football, playing the way I did."
+Campbell was diagnosed with spinal stenosis in 2009.
+Because of his difficulty walking, Campbell uses a cane or a walker, and a wheelchair for longer distances.
+At first, he maintained the ailments were genetic, but said in 2012, "I think some of it came from playing football, playing the way I did."

 In 2009, Campbell became addicted to painkillers prescribed for his spinal stenosis, taking as many as ten OxyContin pills a day with Budweiser.
-He went through rehabilitation and broke his addiction the same year, and since publicizing the incident in 2013 has spoken out about the dangers of substance abuse.
+He went through rehabilitation and broke his addiction the same year, and since publicizing the incident in 2013, has spoken out about the dangers of substance abuse.